nliulab/AutoScore/README.md

 - Independent variables (X) can be numeric (class: num / int) or categorical (class: factor/logic).
 - Categories/levels for each factor should be less than 10
 - Variables of character class (in R environment) were not accepted.
 Please transfer them into categorical variables first before going on with this codebook
-- Dependent variable (Y) should be binary, and its name should be changed to ¡°label¡± (Can use codes below to do it.)
+- Dependent variable (Y) should be binary, and its name should be changed to Â¡Â°labelÂ¡Â± (Can use codes below to do it.)

 ### Change name of Dependent variable (Y)/Outcome to "label" before going on with this codebook